fischeversenker/nestjs-test/blog-post.md

 }
 ```

-Nest.js provides a `HttpService` that we can use here.
+Nest.js provides an `HttpService` that we can use here.
 To get a hold of this service we make Nest.js pass an instance of the `HttpService` to our own `StudentsService`.
 For Nest.js to be able to properly provide the `HttpService` we also need to add Nest.js's `HttpModule` to the `imports` list of `StudentsModule`.
 We can use this `HttpService` to fetch students from a remote database.

 Now.
 Nest.js *does* provide lifecycle hooks for you to hook into and execute some code when specific events passed or are about to pass.
 As shown in the code above it would be possible to fetch the data we need in some early lifecycle hook so it's available when it starts being used.
 It is, however, **considered bad practive to do API calls and other heavy lifting in lifecycle hooks** as not to slow down the startup process.